Vishal-analytics/Covid-data-exloration/README.md

 # Covid-data-exloration

+<h6>Objective: <h6>
-Objective: To explore Covid dataset using SQL and prepare a Tableau dashboard.
+ To explore Covid dataset using SQL and prepare a Tableau dashboard.